billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 }
 ~~~~

-##### A.3.5.1.3. type is a "list" and sort-by node is an indirect descendent
+##### A.3.5.1.3. type is a "list" and sort-by node is an indirect descendant
-This example illustrates when the target node's type is a "list" and an indirect descendent is the "sort-by" node.
+This example illustrates when the target node's type is a "list" and an indirect descendant is the "sort-by" node.

-This vector test uses the target "/example-social:members/member", which is a "list", and the sort-by descendent node "stats/joined", which is a "config false" descendent leaf.
+This vector test uses the target "/example-social:members/member", which is a "list", and the sort-by descendant node "stats/joined", which is a "config false" descendant leaf.
 Due to "joined" being a "config false" node, this request would have to target the "member" node in the &lt;operational&gt; datastore.

 REQUEST